moshix/breakterm/README.md

 z/OS USS sports subtle differences from other, 'normal' *NIXES that make terminal stuff more challenging.
 This works on z/OS USS.

 To compile the program, make sure you have a c compiler, libncurses and libncurses-dev installed.
 Then just type **make**.

-I also have a version in Go, but installing Go on z/OS USS is itself still quite a task.
+It should compile without warnings, or errors, Gd forbid.

 Have fun!